A-Z Challenge (Book-The Hundred-Foot Journey)

 She wants to destroy Hassan’s father restaurant and she does bad things so that would happen, but then, she is sorry for her actions, and she sees them like they truly are, hardworking and kind people.

-Here I will stop so that you will read the book, I encourage you to do that, because is very interesting, and you can learn a lot about french cooking and cooking in general.
+Here I will stop so that you will read the book.
+I encourage you to do that because it’s very interesting.

 “But even in hell, there are moments when the light reaches you.”